pratiktri/server_init_harden/README.md

 ### 7. Configure Fail2Ban
-While UFW restrict access to ports, the ports that are required (and are allowed by UFW in above step) for our purpose can be exploited by nefarious actors.
+While UFW restricts access to ports, the ports that are required (and are allowed by UFW in above step) for our purpose can be exploited by nefarious actors.

 Fail2ban watches traffic coming through the allowed ports to determine if it is indeed a legitimate one.
 This determination is usually done by analyzing various *log files* being generated by Linux and other applications running on the server.
 If anything suspicious is found then after a certain number of illegitimate attempts the intruder(IP) is banned.
 Ban is then lifted after a desired amount of time.

 This script sets up Fail2ban as following:-
 * default ban time is 5 hours,
 * Whitelists your server's IP from detection (uses https://ipinfo.io/ip to determine the IP),
 * sets (backend = polling). *polling* is an algoritm used to check if the *log files* are updated.
-This algorithm does not required any additional software and if no additional software are installed then is faster option to choose.
+This algorithm does not require any additional software and is faster option to choose for our configuration.
 * Explicitly enables protection for *ssh* with (maxretry = 3) & (bantime = 2592000)

 #### Error Handling